 Smoking and Coronary Artery Disease

 Smoking also affects those around you.
-Secondhand smoke may increase other people's risk of coronary artery disease.
+Secondhand smoke increases other people's risk of coronary artery disease.

 What are the benefits of quitting smoking?

-Your risk of developing CAD drops relatively soon after you quit smoking.
+Your risk for CAD drops relatively soon after you quit smoking.
 After your first year of not smoking, your risk of heart disease decreases by half.
-Also, your risk of having a heart attack decreases when you stop smoking.
+Also, your risk of having a heart attack decreases when you stop smoking.1

 If you have had angioplasty or coronary artery bypass graft surgery to repair narrowed or blocked arteries, quitting smoking can decrease the risk of those arteries narrowing again.
 Your doctor will urge you to quit smoking so you get the most benefit from these procedures.

 Medicines and counseling can help you quit smoking.
 Talk with your doctor about ways to quit for good.